ekan07/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. 2-hellofile file: Display the content of the /etc/passwd file.
 4. 3-twofiles file: Display the content of /etc/passwd and /etc/hosts
 5. 4-lastlines file: Display the last 10 lines of /etc/passwd
+6. 5-firstlines file: Display the first 10 lines of /etc/passwd
+7. 6-third_line file: A script that displays the third line of the file iacta.